Morning-UI/morning-ui/README.md

 This project base on HMP2 UI, but is completely independent.
 We want to share our work with more people.

-If you want to follow our progress, clone this project, execute command:
+If you want to keep track of our progress, clone this project, execute command:

     npm install
     npm run dev